 Two separate filtering screens will substitute the existing filtering system where the green line and red line effluents will be filtered separately.
-The red and green line goes through a filtering screen where the big size particles are retained.
-Then the effluent carries on to a physical flotation system with a very low efficiency level of solid removal.
-Thereon the mixture is sent to an equalization tank and then submitted to the physico-chemical treatment by air diffusion.
-This new treatment system has an 80% efficiency of solid removal.
+The red and green lines go through separate filtering screens where the big size particles are retained.
+The red and green lines carry on to two separate physical flotation systems with a very low efficiency level of dissolved organic removal.
+The lines still separate are sent to two different equalization tanks and then submitted to two different physico-chemical treatments by air diffusion.
+This new treatment system has an 80% efficiency of dissolved organic removal.
 The diagram illustrating the project activity is shown in figure 3.